Bhagabata01/jerry-demo/README.md

 # jerry-demo
-this is my first Git Reposotory
+This is my first Git Respostiory
+Author- Bhgabata01